1. What to expect on your first visit.

 3. WHAT IS PILATES REHABILITATION?

 Using Pilates for rehabilitation, works for many reasons.
 The great attention to detail and form is a perfect way for a client to gain strength in the weaker or injured muscle or joints.
 Pilates is gentle on the joints, so there is little worry over-stressing an already stressed body.
 It also develops the smaller muscle groups that work to support joints and boney structures, and because Pilates builds a bodily awareness to balance, chronically weak and imbalanced muscles become equally strong.

-4. WHAT IS REMEDIAL/SPORTS MASSAGE THERAPY?
+4. WHAT IS FOOD INTOLERANCE TESTING?